jacmkno/ocr/README.md

 ## Run in Chat GPT:

-Attach the zip of the repo with this message: "Unzip this in your python environment and then run test.py and give me the output, bot stdout and stderr..."
+Attach the zip of the repo with this message: "Unzip this in your python environment and then run test.py and give me the output, both stdout and stderr..."

 ## Files